pipiczistvan/bricklog/README.md

 Generate baseline profile using BaselineProfileGenerator on a rooted emulator.
 Run benchmarks on real device.

-1. Use mock remote implementations and turn off startup permission requests
-2. Select benchmarkRelease build variant
+1. Use benchmark flavor
-3. Execute ./gradlew :composeApp:generateReleaseBaselineProfile
+2. Execute ./gradlew :composeApp:generateReleaseBaselineProfile
-4. Test with benchmarks
+3. Test with benchmarks on real device
-5. Copy baseline-prof.txt and startup-prof.txt to composeApp/src/androidMain folder
+4. Copy baseline-prof.txt and startup-prof.txt to composeApp/src/androidMain folder

 ## Troubleshoot